alexisjarome/puppies-api/README.md

-**For Postman collections - please import file Puppies API.postman_collection.json**
+**APIs can be tested in Postman - please import file Puppies API.postman_collection.json**